 “Cities in urban India are flooded with the poor.
 Over the years, due to high migration, poverty in the country is transiting from rural to urban largely.
-These groups, who live in clusters in big metros, are often victims of harassment and crime.” ((44)(44) The Times of India, December 8, 2017)
+These groups, who live in clusters in big metros, are often victims of harassment and crime.” ((44) The Times of India, December 8, 2017)

 All the articles that framed select refugees and cross-border migrants as victims were accounts of their struggle for citizenship, documentation and their constant fear of deportation.
-They were mostly identified by their ethnicity, or nationality and religion, or occasionally their refugee/immigrant status. (eg: Rohingya Muslims, Bangladeshi Hindus, Pakistani Hindu refugees, Tibetan refugees).

 “‘Where will we go?
 We can’t go to Myanmar.
 We’ll all be dead,’ said Ashadullah, a Rohingya,